What is the Biodiversity Crisis?

 2. Even species that aren’t at immediate risk of extinction are thinning out, and that imperils other species that depend on them.
 Scientists estimate that vertebrate species have declined by an average of 70% in the last half century.

 Other species make the earth habitable for humans.
 Say there’s a species of insects that eats pests on our crops — if you destroy half the individuals of that species, you’ve got a whole lot less pest control going on.

 There’s also the intrinsic value of non-human life.
 These are living beings that we have shared the planet with for millennia.
 They have just the same right to existence that we do.
 They are species that our parents and their parents stewarded and cared for, looked at in wonder, and enjoyed.
-Ours will be the first generation that failed in that stewardship duty.
+Ours could be the first generation that fails in that stewardship duty.